 Generators are a groundbreaking invention that aids the average human, the facility of producing electricity by either burning fuels like diesel or even using solar to convert its energy into electricity.

-But for a brief moment imagine yourself using a generator for a longer duration, everything is running smoothly as it should, but wait why did the generator run out of fuel so quick?
+But for a brief moment imagine yourself using a generator for a longer duration, everything is running smoothly as it should, but wait why did the generator run out of fuel so quickly?
 Is there a suitable way to limit fuel consumption?

 That’s exactly what this guide is about and we will show you how to adjust a generator carburetor to reduce fuel consumption.